 Valley College once had an infamous philosophy professor.
 On one occasion, when a dean was planning on retiring, he called in Roy Beaumont to show him the boxes of protest letters that had been filed over the years about him.
 The dean was going to be able to throw them all away and forget about it -- a great load off his mind.
 Protests there were, since Roy Beaumont was a person of very decided opinions and felt no reluctance in expressing them.
 Frequently they were about religion.
 Many classes featured what would have to be called Christian and Bible baiting.
 Roy, as it happened, believed in science and saw anything contrary to it as a menace.
 This now all seems a bit quaint -- when fashionable academic suspicion of science and the embrace of the irrational has grown steadily.
 Come to think of it, it would help to have Roy around for that one, though it might put him a little off stride that the recent trend doesn't have much to do with religion, except perhaps with as much hostility to mainstream religion as to science.

 Whatever he might make of it all, Roy Beaumont would undoubtedly wade in.
 He was a hard drinking, brawling kind of character, and not just intellectually brawling.
-He carried bicycle chains in his car to deal with, or initiate, what now would be called "road rage."
+He carried bicycle chains (or just snow chains, I am told) in his car to deal with, or initiate, what now would be called "road rage."
 This physical, ah, assertiveness, must have served him well in World War II, when he was a member of George Patton's Third Army.
 He was there when one of the German concentration camps, it must have been Buchenwald, was liberated.
 Anyone who saw the sights there is unlikely to forget them.
 And Roy Beaumont certainly didn't forget.
 He never had any patience for any form of totalitarianism, which led to stormy arguments with the Marxists that, then and now, one is likely to find at American colleges.
 One notorious sociology professor at Valley, who used to visit the Soviet Union every year, and with whom Beaumont frequently sparred, essentially taught a Soviet apologetic.

 The intellectual foundations of Marxism Beaumont found resistable.
 He said that one summer he was curious about Hegel and so bought a set of Hegel's books, and a number of commentaries.
 The books were pretty incomprehensible and the commentators didn't agree between themselves on many issues.
 Beaumont justly concluded that there wasn't anything there to take seriously.
 At least in his day he didn't have to deal with the Hegelian revival that has occurred recently.